ddz16/TSFpaper/README.md

 🚩 2024/9/10: **I am preparing to open [a new GitHub repository](https://github.com/ddz16/VSTFpaper) to collect papers related to Video Spatio-Temporal Forecasting (VSTF).
 The mapping function for VSTF is ![](https://latex.codecogs.com/svg.image?\inline&space;H&space;\times&space;W&space;\times&space;L_1\times&space;C&space;\to&space;H&space;\times&space;W&space;\times&space;L_2\times&space;C), where ![](https://latex.codecogs.com/svg.image?\inline&space;H) and ![](https://latex.codecogs.com/svg.image?\inline&space;W) are the height and width of each frame.
 Compared to spatio-temporal forecasting mentioned before, it replaces ![](https://latex.codecogs.com/svg.image?\inline&space;N) with ![](https://latex.codecogs.com/svg.image?\inline&space;H&space;\times&space;W).
 This setup is commonly used in video prediction and weather forecasting.
 Stay tuned!**

+🚩 2024/10/23: **I have introduced a new table (Multimodal) to include papers that utilize multimodal data (such as relevant text) to assist in forecasting and a new table (KAN) to include papers that utilize Kolmogorov–Arnold Networks.**

 ## Survey & Benchmark.
 Date|Method|Conference|Paper Title and Paper Interpretation (In Chinese)|Code
 -----|----|-----|-----|-----